cprieto/hase/readme.md

 ## Limitations

- - By default Hase expects your message to be a valid JSON message, it uses `rapidjson` for serialization/deserialization but you can change this simply creating your own `hase.SerDe` and passing it in the `Hase` constructor.
+ - By default, Hase expects your message to be a valid JSON message, it uses `orjson` for serialization/deserialization, but you can change this simply creating your own `hase.SerDe` and passing it in the `Hase` constructor.
  - We only support topics, maybe I will add more functionality if I needed
- - Async methods are the only supported methods right now, I think adding support for non-async methods won't be complex
+ - Async methods are the only supported methods for handlers
- - We work so far with a single event loop, I am exploring cases to improve the performance and this is an important thing I am working on at this moment
+ - We work so far with a single event loop

 ## Installation